jro31/jethro-codes/_articles/projects/meals-of-change.md

 Authentication while working on a Rails monolith is easy.
 Generally it involves the Devise gem, but regardless, having the user login in the same place that you verify them makes things simple.
 Having these two parts in serparate services adds some complexity.

-Fighting my instinct was to again use Devise, I ultimately decided to use Rails' built-in _'has_secure_password'_.
+Fighting my instinct was to again use Devise, I ultimately decided to use Rails' built-in `has_secure_password`.

 Although I used multiple sources to help me understand how to do this, I have to give props to edutechional (try saying that quickly) for posting [this tutorial playlist](https://youtube.com/playlist?list=PLgYiyoyNPrv_yNp5Pzsx0A3gQ8-tfg66j) on YouTube, as it helped immensely.